steakwipe/ytdl-namer/README.md

+by @steakwipe with way too much help from beatsteak

 Uses youtube-dl and eventually some script-fu to download MP3 files from YouTube, and process the filenames and tags to be more useful.

 This script expects a file named 'list' containing a list of YT URLs.
 Eats anything yt-dl can, probably.